bsanaoui/Webserv/README.md

     - Grabs(attrape) the first connection request on the queue of pending connections (set up in listen) and creates a new socket for that connection.
     - Socket operations are **synchronous**, or **blocking**, and **accept** will block until a connection is present on the queue.

+* int select(int nfds, fd_set *restrict readfds, fd_set *restrict writefds, fd_set *restrict exceptfds, struct timeval *restrict timeout);

+    - allows a program to monitor multiple file descriptors, waiting until one or more of the file descriptors become "ready" for some class of I/O operation.
+    - select : to handle listen multiple socket

 ## 4- Send and recieve msgs:
 * We finally have connected sockets between a client(when you visit IP address of your server from a web browser) and a server!